tensorflow/models/qa_kg/README.md

 ## Data

 1. Download the [MetaQA dataset](https://goo.gl/f3AmcY).
+Click the button `MetaQA` and then click `Download` in the drop-down list.
+Extract the zip file after downloading completed.
 Read the documents there for dataset details.
-2. Put the MetaQA folder in the root directory of this repository.
+2. Move the `MetaQA` folder to the root directory of this repository.

 ## How to use this code